 - 1 tablespoon tomato paste

-- Add the zucchini, celery, carrot, butternut, tomato, thyme, bay leaf, wine and tomato paste.
+Add the zucchini, celery, carrot, butternut, tomato, thyme, bay leaf, basil, wine/stock and tomato paste.

-- Remove the bay leaf and thyme.
-Stir in the basil and salt and set aside.
+Remove the bay leaf and thyme, season with salt and pepper and set aside.